CSCfi/csc-user-guide/docs/apps/julia.md

 srun julia my_script.jl
 ```

-This runs the script `my_script.jl` one time using one CPU-core.
+This runs the script `my_script.jl` one time using one CPU core.
 You can find more information about batch jobs on Puhti from the [user guide](../computing/running/getting-started.md).

 ### Multi-core batch job
 Sample of multi-core Julia batch job on Puhti.
-We can start julia with multiple threads using the `--threads` option.
+We can start Julia with multiple threads using the `--threads` option.

 ```bash
 #!/bin/bash